charlie-g-cowan/ehr-personal-data-generator/README.md

 ## Background

 My main project for my Systems Engineering module involves working with the openEHR standard.
 This gave me the inspiration to build a converter for the FHIR hack.
 Turns out observations are tougher to convert than expected, so for now it only converts basic patient details.
+If I wanted to be really buzzword-y I'd call it EarthWater as FHIR is pronounced Fire and EHR is pronounced Air but I can't bring myself to be that hipster.

 ## Requirements
 - Must be running a FHIR server on https://localhost:5001.
 Please use greenfrogs' module for this: https://github.com/greenfrogs/FHIRworks_2020 (included as a submodule in this project), following the guide specified there.
 Please  remember to copy in the secrets to appsettings.